 Good 3D printing materials tend to offer a mix of desirable characteristics.
 These characteristics can include printability, durability, chemical resistance, temperature resistance, and flexibility, to name just a few.
-Chief among these desirable properties, however, is strength: nobody wants their 3D printed parts to break, and material strength is one of the best ways to ensure this doesn’t happen.
+Chief among these desirable properties, however, is strength: nobody wants their 3D printed parts to break, and getting the strongest 3D printer filament available is one of the best ways to ensure this doesn’t happen.

-Take a look at the filament market and it’s easy to see that the strongest 3D printer filaments out there command a higher price than their weaker counterparts.
-This is partly due to the cost of the stronger raw materials, and partly due to the increased use of 3D printing as a tool for end-use manufacturing, with real functional parts requiring greater strength than prototypes.
-Demand for high-strength materials is growing, and many manufacturers have been happy to provide solutions.
+Take a look at the filament market and it’s easy to see that the strongest 3D printer filament from a given retailer costs more than its weaker counterparts.
+This is partly due to the cost of the stronger raw materials, and partly due to the increased use of 3D printing as a tool for end-use manufacturing, where professional and industrial customers can afford to pay high prices for the best products.
+Of course, end-use functional parts require greater strength than prototypes, and with demand for high-strength materials growing, many manufacturers have been happy to provide solutions.

-This article looks at some of the strongest 3D printer filaments available for users of FDM 3D printers.
+This article looks at some candidates that could be considered the strongest 3D printer filament available to regular users of FDM 3D printers.
 It is by no means an exhaustive guide to high-strength materials, but it takes a look at some of the most popular high-strength filaments in the consumer sphere, while also touching on some professional-grade materials reserved for advanced users.

 Strong 3D printing filament is in high demand, but “strength” can actually mean a few different things in this context.
 When comparing filaments, you’ll see terms like tensile strength, impact strength, tear strength, and flexural strength — all of which can be measured using standardized strength tests — in addition to more general terms like durability and toughness.